Compositionally Safe Construction of Autonomous Driving Systems: Discussion

 The idea that driving a vehicle boils down to a composition of skills, each dealing with specific situations, is widely held.
 Advocated by \cite{Albus22}, it is also adopted in validation techniques that focus on particular classes of pre-crash scenarios involving high-risk operations \cite{NajmSY07}.
 The paper demonstrates the advantages of compositional reasoning, breaking down the general problem into sub-problems that can be tackled by successive realistic simplifications.

 A first class of simplifications is based on the application of rules whose scope is limited by context and knowledge, to which is added the principle of rights-based responsibility.
-This leads to the definition of the notion of vista for each vehicle, and the corresponding free space in which it can circulate in complete safety.
-The second class of simplifications comes from the fact that analysis of autopilot inputs enables classification into a very limited number of vistas, each characterized by a corresponding control policy.
-Hence, the idea that the composition according to which safe driving for each type of vista implies safe driving for any route.
+This leads to the definition of the notion of driving configuration for each vehicle, and the corresponding free space in which it can circulate in complete safety.
+The second class of simplifications comes from the fact that analysis of autopilot inputs enables classification into a very limited number of types of configurations, each characterized by a corresponding control policy.
+Hence, the compositionality result according to which safe driving for each type of configuration implies safe driving for any route.
 Finally, a third class of simplifications derives from the assumption that vehicles drive responsibly, strictly observing the traffic rules and staying within their allocated free space in all cases.
 In this way it is possible to envisage minimal configurations for each vehicle, including a single vehicle in front of it and vehicles whose routes may cross its own.
 This greatly simplifies the mathematical analysis, which deduces the invariant constraints to be respected by control policies on the basis of knowledge of two functions characterizing a vehicle's controllability.
 These functions and their properties define a kind of contract between the autopilot and the underlying electrical control system for braking and steering.
 They are an essential element of the proposed solution, as they provide the predictability on which safe control policies can be built.

-The results presented are an important step in a research program into the development of safe \ADS.
-They should be complemented by the study of safe policies for other operations such as U-turns and parking maneuvers.
-In addition, their application needs to be refined by considering more detailed two-dimensional models of the environment and the integration of autopilot with trajectory control modules.
+The approach presented rests on solid theoretical foundations and highlights a third way of constructing ADS that deserves to be explored further.
+On the one hand, it should be implemented and validated in a simulation environment.
+On the other hand, it should be extended to the study of safety policies for other operations such as U-turns and parking maneuvers.
+In addition, their application needs to be refined by considering more detailed maps with two-dimensional road representation and the integration of autopilot with trajectory control modules.